mitric-lab/programming_theochem/src/04-numerical_optimisation/03-steepest_descent.md

 This base class implements the `_check_convergence_grad` method, which checks whether the gradient norm is smaller than a given tolerance.
-One could implement other convergence criteria, e.g. absolute of relative change of the iterate, absolute or relative change of the objective function value, etc.
+One could implement other convergence criteria, e.g. absolute or relative change of the iterate, absolute or relative change of the objective function value, etc.
 This base class also implements the `run` method which runs the optimization algorithm until convergence or until a maximum number of iterations is reached.
-The `run` method calls `next_step` method to obtain the next iterate and `check_convergence` method to check whether the algorithm has converged.
+The `run` method calls the `next_step` method to obtain the next iterate and the `check_convergence` method to check whether the algorithm has converged.
 These two methods are abstract methods which need to be implemented by subclasses.

-With this boiler plate codes in place, we can concentrate on the important
+With these boilerplate codes in place, we can concentrate on the important
 part: How to obtain the next iterate.
-For steepest descent with a fixed step size, it is very straight-forward to implement.
+For steepest descent with a fixed step size, it is very straightforward to implement.

 ```python
 {{#include ../codes/04-numerical_optimisation/optimiser.py:simple_steepest_descent}}
 ```

-For steepest descent with a variable step size, we need to incorporate a line search, like Armijo line search mentioned in the theory section.
+For steepest descent with variable step size, we need to incorporate a line search, like the Armijo line search mentioned in the theory section.
 ```python
 {{#include ../codes/04-numerical_optimisation/optimiser.py:armijo_line_search}}
 ```
-Afterwards, we can implement the steepest descent with variable step size by doing only minor modifications to the steepest descent algorithm with fixed step size.
+Afterwards, we can implement the steepest descent with a variable step size by doing only minor modifications to the steepest descent algorithm with a fixed step size.
 ```python
 {{#include ../codes/04-numerical_optimisation/optimiser.py:steepest_descent}}